- Safely participate in sports with a mouthguard

-You can get your mouthguard for athletics or for bruxism (teeth grinding) at Oakmont Advanced Dentistry in Oakmont, PA.
+You can get mouthguards in Oakmont for athletics or for bruxism (teeth grinding) at Oakmont Advanced Dentistry.
 A custom mouthguard from Dr. Resek or Dr. Bell will:

-Don’t put your pearly whites at risk!
+Don’t put your pearly whites or your loved one’s at risk!
 Call us today to schedule your appointment: 412-828-3311.
 We’re located at 200 Allegheny River Blvd. – just down the street from The Oaks Theater.

 Mouthguards Play an Essential Role in Dental Care & Prevention

-Part of our duty as a family dentist is to help educate our patients on the best ways to take care of their teeth.
-That’s one reason Dr. Resek stresses the importance of wearing a custom mouthguard.
-It can help protect your smile in ways you might not have thought about.
+Part of our duty as a family dentist is to educate our patients on the best ways to take care of their teeth.
+Wearing a custom mouthguard can help protect your smile in ways you might not have thought about.

-However, a custom mouthguard molded to your unique set of teeth will provide protection against dental damage and help prevent headaches.
+A custom mouthguard molded to your teeth will protect against dental damage and help prevent headaches.
 A quick exam in our office will reveal if you’re a teeth grinder who could benefit from this treatment.

 If you or your child play high-impact sports or regularly engage in athletic activity, then do your teeth a favor – get them some protection!
-High-impact sports includes any sport that involves:
+High-impact sports include any sport that involves:

-- Frequent changes in speed or direction (running, skating, biking)
+- Frequent changes in speed or direction (like running, skating, and biking)